-Lequivalent to \SCOPE='LOCAL'\WD 2.0-3.0equivalent to \WIRE DELAY='2.0-3.0'\R 2equivalent to \REP='2'
+\L equivalent to \SCOPE='LOCAL' \WD 2.0-3.0 equivalent to \WIRE_DELAY='2.0-3.0' \R 2 equivalent to \REP='2'

-For a more complete description of how to use text macros to specify general properties, see the section, Text Macro Facility, later in this chapter.
-SCALD III Language Syntax negation specifier name portion bit subscript assertion specifier general properties
+For a more complete description of text macros and their use, see Text Macro Facility, later in this manual.

-4.6 THE COMPLETE SIGNAL SYNTAX
+2.3 THE COMPLETE SIGNAL SYNTAX

 The signal name parameters are combined to form a complete signal name.
-To summarize, a signal name may include the following parameters: 1.....
+To summarize, a signal name may include the following parameters: